Agave Care, Uses, Photos, and Varieties

 Grow Agave attenuata (foxtail agave) (11:36) Care, cultivation, variegates, winter care, how to trim frost-damaged leaves.

-Grow Agave lophantha 'Quadricolor' (2:27) This gorgeous small agave is gorgeous in gardens and containers.
+Grow Agave lophantha 'Quadricolor' (2:27) A gorgeous small agave for gardens and containers.

 Books